secretstartups/handbook/content/handbook/solutions-architects/sa-onboarding.md

 ---

+{{% alert title="⚠️" color="warning" %}}
-⚠️ This information is under active development and is not yet final.
+This information is under active development and is not yet final.
 This page will be updated on an ongoing basis during this phase.
-{: .alert .alert-warning}
+{{% /alert %}}

 ## Solutions Architects Onboarding Overview